-John M. Fitzgerald is a trial and appellate lawyer who focuses his practice in business and commercial litigation, constitutional and governmental litigation, professional liability disputes, construction litigation, and professional responsibility matters for judges and attorneys.
-John represents clients in a variety of industries, including construction, health care, public accounting and manufacturing.
+John M. Fitzgerald is a trial and appellate lawyer.
+His practice is focused in business and commercial litigation, constitutional and governmental litigation, professional liability disputes, and professional responsibility matters for judges and attorneys.
+John represents clients in a variety of industries, including public accounting, construction, and manufacturing.
 He also frequently represents other attorneys in disputes with their partners and law firms.

-John has achieved recognition as an outstanding lawyer.
-He served as the 53rd President of the Appellate Lawyers Association (ALA), an association of lawyers who practice in courts of review and judges who serve on those courts.
+John served as the 53rd President of the Appellate Lawyers Association (ALA), an association of lawyers who practice in courts of review and judges who serve on those courts.
 John previously served as the Vice President, Secretary and Treasurer of the ALA.

-In 2019, 2020, and 2021, John was selected as a Super Lawyer by SuperLawyers magazine, a recognition reserved for attorneys “who have attained a high degree of peer recognition and professional achievement.”
+For the past five years, John has been recognized as a Super Lawyer by SuperLawyers magazine, a recognition reserved for attorneys “who have attained a high degree of peer recognition and professional achievement.”
 In 2015, John was selected as one of the “40 Illinois Attorneys Under Forth to Watch” by the Law Bulletin Publishing Company from a field of over 1,200 nominees.

 John has authored dozens of articles on current legal topics.
 He is the author of A Guide to the Illinois Biometric Information Privacy Act, which was published in 2020 by the Illinois State Bar Association.
 It is the first published book to examine the Illinois Biometric Information Privacy Act and cases interpreting it.
 John co-authored the second edition of the Guide in 2021.